infokiller/i3-workspace-groups/README.md

 one).

 NOTE: In a multi-monitor setup, there is an active workspace per monitor.
-NOTE: The primary workspace is not affected by whether its focused or not.
+NOTE: The active workspace is not affected by whether its focused or not.

 #### Active group